orey/papers/docs/articles/graphql-web-services.md

 GraphQL appears to us as a new way to do the same thing that what the industry is doing for decades.

-This article is a first analysis of GraphQL and may be enriched or corrected with time with feedback on the industrial use of the standard.
+This article is an analysis of GraphQL principles, their consequences and a comparison with traditional ways of doing web services.

 ## The Basics of Services